 PSLQ constructs a sequence of integer-valued matrices B_n that reduce the size of the vector $y = x \cdot B_n$, until either the relation is found (as one of the columns of matrix B_n), or else numeric precision is exhausted.
-A relation is detected when the size of smallest entry of the y vector suddenly drops to zero or to less than the "epsilon" of the high-precision arithmetic system being employed (i.e. b^{-p} , where b is the number of digits of precision).
-The size of the drop in $\min(|y_i|)$ at the iteration when the relation is detected can be viewed as a confidence level that the relation so discovered is not a numerical artifact.
+A relation is detected when the size of smallest entry of the y vector suddenly drops to zero or to less than the "epsilon" of the high-precision arithmetic system being employed (i.e. b^{-p} , where b is the number base, typically 2 or 10, and p is the number of digits of precision).
+The size of the drop in min($|y_i|$) at the iteration when the relation is detected can be viewed as a confidence level that the relation so discovered is not a numerical artifact.
 A drop of 20 or more decimal orders of magnitude almost always indicates a real relation (although a numerical calculation such as this cannot be interpreted as rigorous proof that the relation is mathematically correct).
+See Figure 5.

 Two- and three-level variants of PSLQ are known, which perform almost all iterations with only double or intermediate precision, updating full-precision arrays only as needed.
 These variants are hundreds of times faster than the original PSLQ.
 A multipair variant of PSLQ is known that dramatically reduces the number of iterations required and is thus well-suited to parallel systems.
 As a bonus, it runs faster even on one CPU.
-Finally, two- and three-level versions of multipair PSLQ are now available, which combine the best of both worlds [13].
+Finally, two- and three-level versions of multipair PSLQ are now available, which combine the best of both worlds [63].
 Most of our computations have been done with a two-level multipair PSLQ program.

-Figure 5, which illustrates a multipair PSLQ run, shows the abrupt drop in $\min |y_i|$ (by nearly 200 orders of magnitude in this case) at iteration 199, when the relation was detected.
+Figure 5, which illustrates a typical multipair PSLQ run, shows the abrupt drop in min $|y_i|$ (by nearly 200 orders of magnitude in this case) at iteration 199, when the relation was detected.

-Fig. 5.
-Decrease of $\log{10}(\min|y_i|)$ in a multipair PSLQ run.
+Figure 5.
+Plot of $\log{10}(\min |y_i|)$ versus iteration number in a typical multipair PSLQ run.
+Note the sudden drop, by nearly 200 orders of magnitude, at iteration 199.

 The problem of finding an integer relation in a vector of real numbers is closely related to the problem of finding a small vector in a lattice.
-Indeed, another widely used integer relation algorithm, the "HJLS" algorithm, is based on lattice basis reduction methods.
+Indeed, another widely used integer relation algorithm, the "HJLS" algorithm, is based on the Lenstra-Lenstra-Lovasz (LLL) algorithm for lattice basis reduction.
 Both PSLQ and HJLS can be viewed as schemes to compute the intersection between a lattice and a vector subspace.
-For details, see [28].
+For details, see [64].

-4.1 The BBP formula for π and normality
+5.1.
+The BBP Formula for π and Normality